sbg/adk-examples/examples/sample-qc/README.md

 This example features both a static and dynamic conditional that implement QC checkpoints in a non-blocking manner.

-To run this automation script on your computer, use following command inside project root directory:
+To run this automation script on your computer, issue the following command inside project root directory:

 ```
 python -m sampleqc run --manifest_filename manifest.tsv --config configs/sample_qc.yaml --project_name my_project